Invertibility of Submatrices of Pascal's Matrix and Birkhoff Interpolation: Introduction

 \section{Introduction}

-The infinite and order $n$ upper triangular Pascal matrices are
+The infinite and order $n+1$ upper triangular Pascal matrices are

 for $i,j=0,1, \ldots$, with $\binom{j}{i}:=0$ if $i>j$.
-Note that $T(0:n,0:n)$ can be viewed as a submatrix, or \emph{truncation}, of $T$ determined by choosing the first $n+1$ rows and columns.
-General truncations are determined by selecting arbitrary (finite) combinations of the rows and columns of $T$.
-These can be represented as
+Note that $T_{n}$ is a finite square submatrix of $T$ determined by the first $n+1$ rows and columns.
+Other (square) submatrices of $T$ are determined by selecting sequences of the rows and columns of $T$.
+These submatrices can be represented as

-for some selections $r = [r_0, \ldots, r_d]$ and $x = [x_0, \ldots, x_d]$ of the rows and columns of $T$, respectively.
+for some \emph {selections} $r = [r_0, \ldots, r_m]$ and $c = [c_0, \ldots, c_m]$ of the rows and columns of $T$, respectively.

-The main issue taken up in this work is the invertibility of truncated Pascal matrices.
+The main issue considered in this paper is invertibility of these submatrices.
 It is trivial to see that $T_n$ is invertible, with determinant $1$.
-But what about the others?
-For example, consider
+But what about other submatrices?
+For example,

-The second matrix, a triangular matrix with a zero on the main diagonal, clearly has a zero determinant, and so is not invertible.
-However, the first matrix is invertible, but is not obvious to see.
-More precisely, what we can say is the following:
+The second matrix, a triangular matrix with a zero on the main diagonal, clearly has a zero determinant, hence is not invertible.
+However, while the first matrix is invertible, it is not obvious to see.
+In this paper, we will prove the following necessary and sufficient conditions for invertibity of these submatrices: